This page updated February 26, 2015.

 Principles of Team Engineering 100/A (2 units) and Team Engineering Laboratory 100L (2 units).

 - ENG 100A and ENG 100L can count towards either CSE Elective or Technical Elective credit.

 - For one technical elective, take ENG 100A and ENG 100L.

 - For one more technical elective, take ENG 100L and ENG 100L.

 - Total credit allowed for ENG 100A and ENG 100L is two technical electives.

-- Students may request to have their degree audit updated by speaking to their advisor in the CSE Undergraduate Advising Office in the CSE Building, room 1231.
+- Students may request to have their degree audit updated by contacting the Virtual Advising Center.

 Old Policy for Students Admitted Prior to Fall 2010.
 (The Revised 2012 Policy Supersedes the Old Policy):

 - ENG 100/A (2 units) and two ENG 100L (2 units) courses for one elective credit (total 6 units)

 - Take another ENG 100L (2 units) for additional elective credit.